Grupo-de-Oceanografia-Costeira/riffle_328-conductivity/README.md

 **Probe design.**

 The probe geometry and materials greatly affect the quality of the conductivity measurement.
-Probes should be:
+Probes should:

-- Of a material that is less likely to corrode in the solution being tested (stainless steel and platinum are common choices)
+- Use an electrode material that is less likely to corrode in the solution being tested (stainless steel and platinum are common choices)
-- Of a geometry that minimized 'fringing effects', or stray electric fields that may interact with the rest of the enclosure, or e.g. a beaker of test solution.
+- Be arranged in a geometry that minimized 'fringing effects', or stray electric fields that may interact with the rest of the enclosure, or e.g. a beaker of test solution.
+There are indications in the literature that the fringing problem is **worst** when the individual electrode area (the exposed metal of the electrode) and the spacing between the electrodes is about equal.

 **Fringing effects in two probe designs**.
 If two probes consisting of 'point source' geometries are used (screws or bolts with only a small, round nub of metal exposed), relatively larger 'fringing fields' are likely to result -- meaning that the electrical measurement being made will be affected by the presence of nearby objects (a beaker wall, for example).